Price as reviewed:

 As we’ve seen, a great deal of the aerodynamic leg work has been done at the front end of the new S5, but that doesn’t mean Cervélo shied away from the rest of the frame, it’s just less visually pronounced.
 Changes have been made on the rear, including a newly designed seat post and newly shaped seat stays, including where they meet the seat tube.

 The dropped bottom bracket had the exact same affect, making it feel like you’re sitting in the bike rather than on top of it.
 It’s easy to flip it over in corners and lean into them.
 The extended trail makes the bike hold its line no matter the corner, never wavering from where you point it.
+I guess this suits the fact that I fit on a 54cm much better than I would a traditional 54cm.

 New Cervelo S5: Prices and specs